 Check out our interview with Dr. Bridget Arend on Episode 13 (to be released on August 19th) where we discuss her book.

-Here are some of the resources that we have mentioned on our podcast episodes.
+Resources mentioned on our podcast episodes.

 As mentioned on Episode 10, Preparing Your Online Course: